jeffbalagosa/CarDealershipPlatform/README.md

   </details>

 - The back-end urls and ports for the **Service** and **Sales** microservices are included in the Insomnia Exports of the [shared_resources/](./shared_resources/) folder.

-### Inventory API (Optional)

-- Put Inventory API documentation here.
-This is optional if you have time, otherwise prioritize the other services.

 ### Service API